lithrion/lithrion.github.io/_class-projects/Final-Project.md

 Visiting 192.168.1.110 in a web browser revealed some general information about the company that the website was for, including some employee names and positions.
 Inspecting the source code of the website revealed the first flag inside one of the webpages.

 Delving a little deeper into the structure of the website, running DirBuster revealed some addition files and directories.
-This included a login page, and well as indicating that the website was build using wordpress.
+This included a login page as well as indicating that the website was built using wordpress.

 #### Enumerating Users